-Agency subsidiaries.
-DTCC provides a set of core business processes for each Clearing Agency subsidiary, including FICC.
+Given the nature and breadth of significant business disruptive events, BCR aligns its controls to the global, regional, site, service, business and support levels, including alignment with each of DTCC's clearing agency subsidiaries.
+DTCC provides a set of core business processes for each clearing agency subsidiary, including FICC.
 The business processes have a relative importance based on the service they provide to the financial sector.
 The ability to deploy sensible and balanced controls, as well as to triage recovery efforts, is based on this relative importance.
 FICC falls into the top rankings with a goal of two hours for resumption, and a recovery point objective of 30 seconds.
 The technology currently permits asynchronous replication sufficiently timed to ensure that there is no more than a 30-second variance in the data stored across regions.
 Additionally, pursuant to its rules, FICC has the right to disconnect a participant from its systems upon a threat of significant impact to its systems.